ChessAnalysis/chess-analysis/README.md

 The statically analyze consists to parse each file and inspects each interesting headers information like *White Elo Rating*, *Result* or *Date*.
 We can also get an iterator on moves to get information about *Pieces Captured Count* or *Pieces Moves Count*...

-We use Spark SQL to collect data from our database.
-Then, we parse each game with a [Java parser](http://sourceforge.net/projects/pgnparse/) in order to analyze moves (promotions, king castling, captured pieces...).
-This file also generated a CSV file usable by R.
+We parse all games with a [Java parser](http://sourceforge.net/projects/pgnparse/) in order to analyze different moves (promotions, king castling, captured pieces...) and generate FEN.

 ----------